dahliaOS/documentation/run dahliaOS/qemu.md

 ### Add KVM (Kernel-based Virtual Machine)

-- simply add **-enable-kvm** to your start command
+- Simply add **-enable-kvm** to your start command

-- (Make sure that you use the right name of the ISO file.
+(Make sure that you use the right name of the ISO file.
 DahliaOS.iso is just for this example)

 ```
 qemu-system-x86_64 -cdrom Downloads/DahliaOS.iso -m 1024 -enable-kvm